oplS17projects/FP1/README.md

 * output from your code demonstrating what it produced
 * at least one diagram or figure showing your work

-The narrative itself should be no longer than 350 words.

-You need at least one image (output, diagrams).
-Images must be uploaded to your repository, and then displayed with markdown in this file; like this:

 ![FP1_pic.png](/FP1_pic.png?raw=true "FP1 pic")